-Figure 6.14: Comparison between version 1 and final version of horizontal roller
+Figure 6.14: Comparison between version 1 and final version of horizontal roller.

 In addition to 45˚ degree inclines, supports in 3D printing would be needed.
 A “Gap for wires” was added, as can be seen in the side-by-side comparison of the roller versions.
 This gap was added so that the wire from the sensor on the front of the bucket could be tucked back though the hole and be neatly attached to the PCB behind the roller.
 The final design catered to multiple package sizes of DIP components, those being DIP 8,14 or 16 and 20.